juxor/afaq/markdown/append44.md

 orthodoxy, with the assumption that socialism is basically state capitalism (_"The idea of the State as Capitalist, to which the Social-Democratic fraction of the great Socialist Party is now trying to reduce Socialism."_
-[Peter Kropotkin, **The Great French Revolution**, vol. 1, p.
+[Peter Kropotkin, The Great French Revolution, vol. 1, p.
 31]).
 Just as one cannot abolish alienation with alienated means, so we cannot attack Leninist _"means"_ also without distinguishing our libertarian _"ends"_ from theirs.

 This means that both Leninist means and ends are flawed.
 Both will fail to produce a socialist society.
 As Kropotkin said at the time, the Bolsheviks